 There were two parts to Carnaval: the first part which started that day, and ended (theoretically) at 6, and the second installment which starts up Sunday morning, bright and early at 8 a.m., just one block away from my front door.

 I was going to go hiking with a friend that Saturday, but they got sick and had to cancel.
 I was left to my own devices.
 The Irish had just legalized same-sex marriage by popular vote.
 (61.1%, if memory serves.
 Erinn Go Bragh!)
 This victory perked me up.
-I decided to take the the tri-color out for a victory lap around Castro and 18th.
-So I did: I walked to Cliff’s Hardware and bought a small Irish flag.
-The clerk who sold me my petite tricolor said “Are you buying that to celebrate?”
+I walked to Cliff’s Hardware and bought a small Irish flag intending to take it out for a victory lap.
+The clerk said “Are you buying that to celebrate?”
 I told him I was.
 He said “I’m so surprised!
 Ireland?
-Who a thunk it?
+Who’d a thunk it?
 But I’m so happy!”

 I walked home.
 It was peaceful in the house; my husband was hunched over his computer and my mother-in-law was watching television in our guestroom.
 I decided to continue binge watching 30 Rock on Netflix and did so for about an hour before I heard the unmistakable sound of a car stereo, straining at the limits of its capacity to deliver sound.
 The thudding bass notes, bouncing off my windows, brought me bolt upright.
 It was 10 p.m.

 I did what I always do.
 I waited to see if they’d move along, and then, when they didn’t, I went outside and asked them to turn it down.
 The younger one did so, grudgingly, but cranked it up again minutes later.
+I asked once again, and got ignored.
 I called non-emergency dispatch, and asked them to send a patrol car.
 “There’s been a shooting,” the dispatcher advised me.
 “It may be a while.”
-I sat on my sofa listening to the rap music with its all-star cast of dicks, niggas, bitches and hos, and waited.
+I sat on my sofa with my chest thudding in time with the music and waited.

 The guy with the bike gestured to the apartment building, and said something I couldn’t hear.
 (It was sold last July and is now advertising an two-bedroom apartment for the 3,495.00.)
 “Fuck that shit,” roared the man enthusiastically.
 “Man, these niggas don’t know nothin’ about this place!
 You see that fucking place?
 That was Jefferson Market, homs!”
 He gestured across the street to Local Cellar, now a high-end “bottle shop” and the former location of Jefferson Market.